QuynhNguyen/SARate/README.md

 # SARate

 SARate is a library to get positive app reviews on the AppStore.
 SARate is a subclass of  [iRate](https://github.com/nicklockwood/iRate).
-This repo is a fork from [The Original SARate](https://github.com/andrei200287/SARate).
-This library has been very useful for me but unfortunately the original repo is inactive and not carthage compatible.
+This repo is a fork from [the original SARate](https://github.com/andrei200287/SARate).
+This library has been very useful for me but unfortunately the original repo is inactive and not compatible with Carthage.

 ## Screens
 ![SARate screen](http://solovjev.com/libs/SARate/SARate1.png "SARate screen")